Read Theodor Adorno with voice, context, and method in the same frame.

 Prompt 2: Identify Theodor Adorno's major concepts, methods, or questions.

-1. Culture industry: Mass entertainment can train passivity while presenting itself as choice and leisure.
+1. Culture industry: mass entertainment can train passivity while presenting itself as choice and leisure.

-2. Negative dialectics: Thought should keep faith with what resists neat conceptual capture rather than forcing premature closure.
+2. Negative dialectics: thought should keep faith with what resists neat conceptual capture rather than forcing premature closure.

-3. Instrumental reason: Reason becomes dangerous when efficiency outruns reflection on ends.
+3. Instrumental reason: reason becomes dangerous when efficiency outruns reflection on ends.

-4. Nonidentity: Reality never fits our concepts cleanly, and that mismatch matters ethically as well as intellectually.
+4. Nonidentity: reality never fits our concepts cleanly, and that mismatch matters ethically as well as intellectually.

 Prompt 3: Where does Theodor Adorno's view face its strongest objection?

-1. Strongest objection: Whether the critique illuminates modern life or overstates cultural manipulation while wrapping straightforward insights in forbidding prose.
+2. Why the objection bites: Whether the critique illuminates modern life or overstates cultural manipulation while wrapping straightforward insights in forbidding prose.

 Prompt 4: How should a contemporary reader begin with Theodor Adorno?